andrewraim/andrewraim.github.io/_posts/2017-08-07-UMBC-workshop-Rcpp.markdown

 2. Install RStudio Desktop (<http://www.rstudio.com>).
 The current version is 1.0.153.
 3. Install the `Rcpp`, `RcppArmadillo`, and `RcppGSL` packages.
-4. Some additional libraries may be needed to compile C++ on your computer.
+4. Some additional libraries may be needed to compile C++ programs on your computer.
 These differ depending on your operating system.
 See
 <http://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites>.

 This may be a good time to upgrade if you have older versions of R, RStudio, or any of the listed packages.

 To test your Rcpp environment, try the following in RStudio.

 1. Select `File => New File => C++ File` from the main menu.
 This will create a simple Rcpp program.